 This recipe will make about 15 oz worth of fire roasted tomatoes, perfect for this recipe.
 If you’d like to make more to use later feel free!
 The flavor just can’t quite compare, store bought could never.

-What Else Can I Use In Tortellini Soup
+What Else Can I Use In My Soup

-I may be biased but I happen to think that this recipe is just perfect as it is, but if you’d like to bulk it up a bit or use up some of those tasty ingredients that are cluttering up your fridge, I won’t stop you!
+I may be biased but I happen to think that this tomato tortellini soup is just perfect as it is, but if you’d like to bulk it up a bit or use up some of those tasty ingredients that are cluttering up your fridge, I won’t stop you!